Introduction

 Args:

-n_samples (int): The number of samples to generate.
+n_samples (int): Number of samples to generate.

 Returns: